 Everything you need to know

-More than half of the population will need braces at some point, around 70% of us.
+Around 70% of the population will need braces at some point.
 So dental alignment is far more normal than not.

 Broadly, there are three options when it comes to correcting your bite or enhancing your smile: